Essential Cloud Security and Compliance Standards for SMBs

 General Data Protection Regulation (GDPR) – European Union

-The GDPR is one of the world’s strictest privacy laws, applying to any organization that handles the personal data of EU citizens.
+The GDPR is one of the strictest privacy laws in the world.
+It applies to any organization that handles personal data of EU citizens.

 Cloud compliance checklist for GDPR: